-When you type text within PowerPoint, the appearance of your text, such as its font type and size is based on the Theme which is applied to your presentation.
-So if you use PowerPoint's default Office Theme, then anything you type into a text object may be in the Calibri typeface.
-You can easily change the Theme Fonts set altogether for your presentation, and all text instances will change to the default typefaces of the new Theme or Theme Fonts set.
-However, there may be times when you want to override these defaults and choose a typeface that is different -- or even a different font size.
-In this tutorial, we use the terms typeface and font type interchangeably – let us now explore how you can choose different font types and change the font size of the selected text on the slide in PowerPoint 2013:
+Type text within PowerPoint, and the font type and size are decided for you, based on the Theme applied to your presentation.
+For example, if you use PowerPoint's default Office Theme, then all your typed text will sport the Calibri typeface.
+You can quickly change the Theme Fonts set altogether for your presentation, and all text instances will switch to the default typefaces of the new Theme or Theme Fonts set.
+However, there may be times when you want to override these defaults and choose a typeface that is different, or even a different font size.
+In this tutorial, we use the terms typeface and font type interchangeably.
+Let us now explore how you can choose different font types and change the font size of the selected text on the slide in PowerPoint 2016 for Mac:

 - Create a new presentation and type some text in the placeholder, as shown in Figure 1.